BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/general/docs_main.rst

 Change Log
 ===========

+- 1.4.4: Bug fix at zero eccentricity.
+Frequencies back in ODE.
+Fix for git pull issue with ode_base files.
 - 1.4.3: Bug fixes for additional arguments in SchEcc waveform base.
 - 1.4.2: Bug fixes for additional arguments in AAK waveform.
 - 1.4.1: Bug fixes.